Basically, the ITAD definition is simple. ITAD stands for IT Asset Disposition. Another variation you will find online is IT Asset Disposition.

-ITAD: IT Asset disposition
+ITAD: IT Asset Disposition Definition

-Information Technology Asset Disposition definition: ITAD is the business of disposing of outdated, unviable, or undesired equipment in an environmentally safe and responsible manner.
+IT Asset Disposition is the business of recycling, repurposing, repairing, or reselling of outdated, unviable, or undesired equipment in an environmentally safe and responsible manner.

 What Is The IT Asset Disposition Market?